Mango Iced Tea

 Teapot with lid holding black tea bags and water.

-Step 4: Pour mint iced tea into cup with ice.
+Step 4: Pour mango iced tea into cup with ice.

 Tea Sommelier’s Notes